FinweLtd/orion360-sdk-pro-examples-android/README.md

 Pros:

-- Scalability: pager style navigation scales in theory indefinetly
+- Scalability: pager style navigation scales in theory indefinitely
 - Efficiency: runs well on low-end devices with weak CPU and small amount of memory
 - Usability: end-user does not need to turn around to browse the gallery
-- Visuality: looks good even if there is only a few items; allows using large size thumbnails
+- Look & feel: looks good even if there is only a few items; allows using large size thumbnails

 Cons:

-- Scalability: not really suitable for multi-level (hierarchical) navitation
+- Scalability: not really suitable for multi-level (hierarchical) navigation
 - Efficiency: Slow to navigate; practical for only a small amount of content (1-10 items)
 - Usability: Only one item is in view at a time; difficult to get an overview of available content